carla-simulator/carla/Docs/how_to_make_a_new_map.md

   ![ue_routeplanner_mod](img/ue_routeplanner_mod.png)

-* In order to add the map to the Unreal packaging system, go to:
+* In order to add the map to the Unreal packaging system, go to:<br>
   `Edit > Project Settings > Project > Packaging > Show Advanced > List of maps to include...` <br>
   Then add the level to the array.